daime: Digital Image Analysis in Microbial Ecology

 About daime

-daime is a scientific image analysis and visualization software designed for microbiology, microbial ecology, and microbiome research.
+daime is a scientific image analysis and visualization software for microbiology, microbial ecology, and microbiome research.

-It offers a comprehensive suite of tools for analyzing 2D and 3D microscopy datasets of microorganisms labeled by fluorescence in situ hybridization (FISH) or other fluorescence staining methods. daime can analyze single cells and cell aggregates across various sample types including biofilms, flocs, animal and plant tissues, and microbial enrichment cultures and isolates.
+It works with 2D and 3D microscopy datasets of microorganisms labeled by fluorescence in situ hybridization (FISH) or other fluorescence staining methods. daime analyzes cells and cell aggregates across various sample types including biofilms, flocs, animal and plant tissues, and microbial enrichment cultures and isolates.

 daime is free, open-source software published under the GNU General Public License (GPL).